A Travel Price Comparison for Families, Couples, and Backpackers Riga vs. Tartu for Nightlife, Backpackers, Food, and Old Town

 Tartu

-Riga makes for a fun place to visit for a couple.
+Riga is a good city for couples to visit.
 The city has a charming old town that you can explore, taking time to relax in the city squares or sip coffee at a cafe.
 There are also many nice restaurants that will make for a romantic date night.

-Tartu is not always the best place to visit for a couple.
+Tartu is not the best destination for a couple to visit.
 The city has a young population, so you'll find many activities center around a more youthful vibe.
 There are some great museums that couples will enjoy, as well as a lively nightlife scene.
 Outside of old town, couples will enjoy wandering through the Karlova and Supilinn districts.

 Is Riga or Tartu Better for Backpackers and Budget Travelers?